Huawei's Kirin 970 is official: high-power, AI-enabled mobile SoC

 Huawei just made its proprietary Kirin 970 SoC official.
 The company's CEO Richard Yu took the stage at IFA in Berlin to announce that Huawei's latest chipset will bet heavily on deep learning and AI to deliver a vastly improved user experience in upcoming mobile devices.
-The first smartphones to feature the new Kirin 970 processor will be the Mate 10
+The first smartphones to feature the new Kirin 970 processor will be the Mate 10 and Mate 10 Pro.

 The chipset has been developed in conjunction with Huawei's subsidiary HiSilicon, and is built on a 10nm process, which enables it to deliver up to 20 percent better performance over the 960.
 But what's more interesting, is that the CPU will be paired with a new 12-core powerful GPU, as well as a dedicated NPU (Neural Processing Unit), which will be solely dedicated to handling AI tasks on the device.
 Huawei's vision of the future involves the deep integration of AI in every smartphone, and not only on a software level.